Ladadoos/3D-Ray-Tracer/README.md

-# 3DRayTracer
+# 3D Ray Tracer

-A 3D ray tracer using compute shaders from OpenGL.
-Goal was to accomplish as realistic as possible renders.
+A real-time 3D ray tracer using OpenGL compute shaders.
+Goal was to accomplish as realistic as possible renders while maintaining it real-time.
 Features:
  - Reflective, diffuse and dielectric materials.
  - Differently colored spheres and cuboids.